railsinstaller/railsinstaller-nix/README.md

 ## Prerequisites - SM Framework & RVM

 Local copy is used to build installer, so any branch/version locally downloaded will be used.
-For quick configuration in ~/projects use:
+For quick configuration in ~/projects and with [installbuilder](http://installbuilder.bitrock.com/) use:

     ./prepare_local.sh ~/projects ~/installbuilder